-Live and Study in Tropical North Queensland
+Live and Learn in Cairns

 Cairns, the international gateway to tropical Far North Queensland, is a fantastic choice for international students.
 Known as the “sunny garden city where the Great Barrier Reef meets the Wet Tropics Rainforest,” Cairns holds the reputation as being the “safest tropical city in the world”.

 Cairns has a vibrant and exciting energy yet is a manageable city that is easy to get around.
 It has a moderate population of approximately 150,000, the weather is great, the cost of living is low, the people are friendly and the seasonal job opportunities are high.
 Cairns is the most northern city located in the eastern state of Queensland.
 Known as the ‘Sunshine State’, Queensland it is the second largest state in Australia.
 Cairns is well known for its close proximity to the magnificent Great Barrier Reef and the World Heritage listed rainforests which are both within 30 minutes of the city.
 Over the ranges to the west are the Savannah lands of the Australian Outback and to the north the frontier wilderness of Cape York.

 View the Study Cairns Brochure

 For more information on living and studying in Cairns

 please visit www.studycairns.com.au